bruceevans/TexTools-Blender/README.md

 # TexTools for Blender #

+Added support for grid point snapping of UV Islands.

 TexTools is a Free addon for Blender 3D with a set of professional UV and Texture tools.
 Back in 2009 renderhjs released the [Original TexTools](http://renderhjs.net/textools/) for 3dsMax.
 Current features include: multiple easy Texture Baking modes, UV Layout tools (Align, Rectify, Sort, Randomize...), smart Selection tools and Texel Density tools.

 ## Download & Documentation ##